daminellis/daminellis/README.md

 Some other basic courses and free ones (udemy,rocketseat...)✅

-Inglês fluente e Português 🇧🇷 🇺🇸
+English fluently and Portuguese 🇧🇷 🇺🇸

 ## Featured Projects